 Abuse or illegal use of telephone privileges, such as making intimidating, obscene, harassing, or threatening phone calls, may result in restriction or loss of telephone privileges, and/or disciplinary or criminal actions.
 An IDR for loss of personal telephone privileges will be determined by the Superintendent III or designee.
 An IDR will be generated when reasonable grounds exist to believe that the prisoner's telephone use threatens the facility security, the safety of a person, the protection of the public, or other actions that constitutes telephone abuse.
+A prisoner who is non-compliant will be denied use until compliance is gained.

 Prisoners whose telephone access has been limited or suspended will be allowed telephone calls to their attorney, the courts for scheduled hearings, and the Ombudsman's office.
-A Prisoner Allowed Numbers (PAN) list must be submitted to the Security Office to be added to the PAN list for attorneys, the court, and Ombudsman's office.
+A prisoner Allowed Numbers (PAN) list must be submitted to the Security Office to be added to the PAN list for attorneys, the court, and Ombudsman's office.